iron-claw-972/iron-claw-972.github.io/blog.md

 <img src="/assets/img/2018_blog/week2DesignReview.JPG" alt="Week 2 Design Review" class="picture-height"/>
-<h6>The team discusses our progress at the second design review of the season</h6>
+The team discusses our progress at the second design review of the season

 The programming team continued to test different motors and sensors to narrow down the list of the electronics that will prove most effective in carrying out our robot’s functions.
 In addition, they have also begun writing the basic drive code that will allow the robot to be driven using two joysticks (the left and right joysticks control the left and rights sides of the robot respectively).

 <img src="/assets/img/2018_blog/maciejPeanutChassis.JPG" alt="Maciej programming with the peanut chassis " class="picture-height"/>
-<h6>Maciej tests code with a peanut chassis</h6>
+Maciej tests code with a peanut chassis

 Our electrical team has begun creating the electrical board on which all of the robot’s electronics will be mounted.
 Reflecting the video-game centered themes of this year’s FIRST Power-Up, we are designing our board in the shape of the iconic spaceship from the arcade game Galaga.

 <img src="/assets/img/2018_blog/makingGalaga.jpg" alt="Members working on a Galaga themed electrical board" class="picture-height"/>
-<h6>Carol and Michael decorate the electrical board after being cut on the ShopBot</h6>
+Carol and Michael decorate the electrical board after being cut on the ShopBot

 The mechanical team started to build the drive base (chassis) to our robot.
 This is the most basic component of the robot which serves to enable basic driving functions.
 Our drive base will provide the foundation upon which other mechanisms performing more complex functions (intake system, elevator, climber, etc.) will be added.

 <img src="/assets/img/2018_blog/reviewTheCAD.JPG" alt="Sofia, Sejal, and Mina review the CAD of the chassis to plan cable routing" class="picture-height"/>
-<h6>Sofia, Sejal, and Mina review the CAD of the chassis to plan cable routing</h6>
+Sofia, Sejal, and Mina review the CAD of the chassis to plan cable routing

 <hr />